 How to Make a Layered Wedding Invitation With Scrapbook Paper

-There are many options available to you when it comes to decorating and assembling your wedding invitations.
+There are many options available when it comes to decorating and assembling your wedding invitations.
 Keep in mind that ultimately it has to travel in the mail and arrive safe and sound in the hands of your wedding guests.
 You don't want it arriving in pieces.
 For this reason, we opted against embellishments.
 We also were picky about how our invitations would be put together because the dry climate we live in (Arizona) can render glues or double-sided tapes ineffective.

 Create Templates and Cut Your Layers

 This makes it easy to correctly measure and cut the layers or pieces of your wedding invitations.
 Having templates is a great tool to use when friends or family members are helping you assemble your invitations.
-It enables someone else to help cut paper layers to the right size and using the right paper or decorative punch when each template is labeled with that information.
+It enables someone else to help cut paper layers to the right size and use the right paper or decorative punch when each template is labeled with that information.
 It's a great visual tool for anyone working on your assembly line, especially if they haven't seen your vision or don't have experience doing this kind of activity.
 The largest piece will be your bottom or middle.
 If all of your event info can fit on one side (perhaps your ceremony and reception are at the same venue), then the largest piece will be your bottom layer.
 If you choose to do a double-sided invite like ours, the largest piece is the middle layer that holds ceremony and reception details on opposite sides.
-This helps to keep your information organized, easy to read, and helps conceal the unsightly backs of the eyelets.
+This helps to keep your information organized and easy to read and helps conceal the unsightly backs of the eyelets.

 Assembling the Invitation

 If using ribbons for decoration, reinforce punched holes with eyelets to prevent your paper or cardstock from tearing.
 This also makes it easier to thread your ribbon through the holes.
-Do this step to a desired layer before it is attached to subsequent layers that you don't want to be punched.
+Do this step to the desired layer before it is attached to subsequent layers that you don't want to be punched.
 For example, if the back of your invitation is blank, you might not mind seeing the ribbon threaded through the back of the card.
-If you prefer the back to not show, or if your invite is double-sided, prepare ribbons on smaller layers before finally adhering to your largest middle layer.
+If you prefer the back not to show, or if your invite is double-sided, prepare ribbons on smaller layers before finally adhering to your largest middle layer.

 Does Making Your Own Invitations Save You Money?

 Homemade and DIY wedding invitations can certainly cost less money than ordering them, but they could also cost more.
 It really depends on what you want and how you want it to look.
 My husband and I made one hundred of these invitations with the help of some friends and family over the course of three days.
 This project could have been cheaper, but it could have been more expensive too.
 Scrapbook paper and cardstock can vary in price, from 49 cents up to a dollar per sheet if purchased in a retail setting.
-A good chunk of ours was purchased wholesale thanks to my mother-in-law!
-Using less layers can save money as well.
+A good chunk of ours was purchased wholesale, thanks to my mother-in-law!
+Using fewer layers can save money as well.

 Cost of Invitation Supplies